MonkeYKonG/python-geojson-tools/README.md

 # python-geojson-tools
-Package to manage geojson with pytthon
+Package to manage geojson with python